apache/rocketmq-site/docs/09-英文/02-Producer/05message1.md

 ## 1.Creating Topic in Cluster

-RocketMQ cluster is enabled by default **autoCreateTopicEnable** configuration.
-It will automatically create Topic for messages, if autoCreateTopicEnable is not enabled, you can also use RocketMQ Admin tool to create the target Topic.
+RocketMQ cluster is enabled by default with **autoCreateTopicEnable** configuration, which will automatically create Topics for the sent messages.
+If autoCreateTopicEnable is not enabled, you can also use the RocketMQ Admin tool to create the target Topic.

 ```shell
 > sh bin/mqadmin updateTopic -c DefaultCluster -t TopicTest -n 127.0.0.1:9876